kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.80   Runway paving: Additional runway; other conditions.

-Paving an additional runway on an airport that does not qualify for a second runway under §151.79 is eligible if the Administrator, upon consideration on a case-to-case basis, is satisfied that—
+Paving an additional runway on an airport that does not qualify for a second runway under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.79   Runway paving: Second runway; wind conditions.|§151.79]] is eligible if the Administrator, upon consideration on a case-to-case basis, is satisfied that—

 \(a\) The volume of traffic justifies an additional paved runway and the layout and orientation of the additional runway will expedite traffic; or